 Savings

-With a savings account, interest is the amount of money a bank or financial institution pays you for keeping your money with them.
-The bank is essentially borrowing money from you by using your deposited funds to lend to other customers.
-The bank then pays you interest for your savings account balance, while charging their borrowing customers a higher interest rate than the rate they pay you.
-This is why a fixed-term savings account will usually offer you a higher interest rate - because for a set period, the bank has guaranteed access to your account, and you have a limit on the number of withdrawals you can make for a period of time.
+Interest on a savings account is the money a bank or financial institution pays you for depositing your funds with them.
+The bank borrows your deposited funds to lend to other customers.
+They pay you interest on your savings while charging borrowers a higher rate.
+This is why a fixed-term savings account will tend to offer you a higher interest rate.
+For a set period, the bank has guaranteed access to your account, and you have a limit on the number of withdrawals you can make.

 You’ll earn interest every day, but the interest will usually be paid into your account monthly, with some accounts paying quarterly or even annually.
-If you’re unsure how often your interest is paid, be sure to check with your bank or provider.
+If you’re unsure how often your interest is paid, check with your bank or provider.

 Investments

-Types of interest rate for savings and investment
+Types of interest rates for savings and investment

-When it comes to choosing the right savings account, how much interest you’ll earn on your deposits is often a deciding factor.
-As there are different types of savings accounts, there are also different types of interest rates that can affect your savings goals and the return you’ll receive on your account balance.
+When choosing the right savings account, the interest rate on your deposits is often a key factor.
+As there are different types of savings accounts, there are also different types of interest rates.
+These can affect your savings goals and the return you’ll receive on your account balance.

-Understanding the different types of interest rate can help you to effectively compare savings accounts and choose one that reflects your personal financial goals and needs.
+Understanding the different types of interest rate can help you to effectively compare savings accounts and choose one that aligns with your personal financial goals and needs.
+Let’s explore these rates in more detail.

 What is compound interest?